teknostom/PumpkinDocs/Welcome to PumpkinDocs.md

-This will hopefuly be a place to find info on pumpkin development, impl info, and other developement information.
+This will hopefully be a place to find info on pumpkin development, impl info, and other development information.

 For block impls, check out [[Pumpkin Block]]